rdubnic2/rdubnic2.github.io/_projects/1_IS445_Homework10.md

 <vegachart schema-url="{{ site.baseurl }}/assets/json/chart1.json" style="width: 100%"></vegachart>

 Next, I visualize a look at Bigfoot sightings by state, and then by humidity and temperature, for a selected state.
-For some reason, when rendered here on my site by Jeykll, you have to click and drag to create a selection of bars (or click and drag within one bar to select one state) to see humidity versus temperature data.
-In my notebook (linked below) this works as a click and not a drag.
-But try it out either way!
+To see humidity and temperature info for a given state's sightings, just click on that state's bar in the bar chart to see the data change in the scatter plot.

 <vegachart schema-url="{{ site.baseurl }}/assets/json/dualChart.json" style="width: 100%"></vegachart>